department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 #### Standard Claim Process

-With the standard claim process, we’ll take care of the evidence gathering listed here.
-We'll:
+With the standard claim process, we’ll handle the evidence-gathering steps listed below.

+**We'll:**

 * Request relevant records that you identify and authorize us to get from a federal facility, like a VA medical center
 * Schedule a health exam or get a medical opinion for you, if we decide we need it for your claim
 * Make every reasonable effort to request relevant records that you authorize us to get that aren’t at a federal facility.
-These may include records from state or local governments, documents from a private doctor, hospital records, or records from current or former employers
+These may include records from state or local governments, documents from a private doctor, hospital records, or records from current or former employers.

 </div>
 </li>